wilkelab/wilkelab.github.io.archive_sep_2020/classes/SDS348_spring_2016.md

 ## Homeworks

+All homeworks are due by 11:59pm on the day they are due.
+Homeworks need to be submitted as pdf files on Canvas.

 - Homework 1: (due Jan 26, 2016)
 - Homework 2: (due Feb 2, 2016)
 - Homework 3: (due Feb 9, 2016)